 Copyright Information Site

 Are you allowed to quote from the work of another person or use an image found on the internet for your thesis or dissertation?
 Who owns the copyright on a submitted thesis or completed research project?
 What do you need to consider when submitting an article to a publisher for publication?
 What is permissible when putting together a reader or other learning materials?

-This copyright guide is based on the Dutch Copyright Act.
+This copyright guide is based on the Dutch Copyright Act ('Auteurswet 1912').

 If you have any other questions, please contact us.

-Briefly put, a copyright is the right of the creator of a work to determine where and when that work is made public and copied.
+Briefly put, copyright is the right of the creator of a work to determine where and when that work is made public and copied.
 Copyrights are automatically governed by the Copyright Act.
 The author/maker does not need to do anything in this respect.
-A author/maker can fully or partially license their copyright (to a publisher, for example).
+An author/maker can fully or partially license their copyright (to a publisher, for example).

 The duration of copyright